-Weighted average shares increased during the third quarter of 2020 due to the financing that closed in September 2020.
 Weighted average shares increased during the fourth quarter of 2020 and first quarter of 2021 due to the Company issuing 509,092,771 common shares to Impact pursuant to the completion of a subscription agreement in November 2020.

 Oil and gas expenditures incurred to date related to license fees, geological and geophysical analysis and drilling preparation on Block 2B.
 The Company has incurred costs up to the third quarter of 2021 associated with planning the Gazania-1 exploration well, subsequent to which the Company's working interest share of expenditures were funded by the other joint venture partners.